20 Examples of Common Sales Objections & Responses (2024)

 “Fixing (problem) isn’t our top priority right now.”

-This is another common sales objection that you’ll need to look closely at.
+This is another common sales objection you’ll need to look closely at.

-To discover the real reason, ask them to explain why dealing with the challenge they have is not important right now, and what they are focusing on instead.
+To discover the real reason, ask them to explain why dealing with their challenge is not important right now and what they focus on instead.

-If they are focusing on other pain points you might find an opportunity to help there.
-If it seems like they won’t budge from using time as an excuse, then try to schedule a meeting at a time that might suit them better.
+If they focus on other pain points, you might find an opportunity to help there.
+If they seem determined to use time as an excuse, try to schedule a meeting at a time that might suit them better.

 20 of the most common sales objections and responses

 At Cognism, we understand the frustrations of overcoming objection after objection.
-So we've put together a list of sales objections with responses to help you achieve your sales goals faster!
+So, we’ve compiled a list of sales objections with responses to help you achieve your sales goals faster!

 1. I don’t want to sign a long contract.